HeRCLab/nocsim/doc/TCL.md

 Returns a list of node IDs that were generated.

+## Visualization Procedures

+**NOTE**: These procedures are intended to help build visualizations using `nocsim-gui`.
+They may be called in the CLI version of nocsim, but will have no effect.
+In other words, it is safe to include these commands in a script that runs in the CLI version of nocsim, as they will simply be ignored.

+### `nodecolor ID R G B A`

+Render the node specified by `ID` with the given RGBA color tuple.
+Note that all color channels are cast to unsigned 8 bit integers before being used.

+### `mapcolor R1 G1 B1 A1 R2 G2 B2 A2 LOWER UPPER VAL`

+Given a pair of colors by their RGBA color tuples, and an upper and lower bound, map a given value `VAL` to an RGBA color tuple.
+For example, `VAL` being exactly half way between `LOWER` and `UPPER`, should result in a returned color exactly between the two given colors.

 ## Behavior Callbacks

 The behavior of each node in simulate network is defined by a *behavior